Nathaniel Hawthorne: Early life

 Nathaniel Hathorne, as his name was originally spelled, was born on July 4, 1804, in Salem, Massachusetts; his birthplace is preserved and open to the public.
-William Hathorne, the author's great-great-great-grandfather, was a Puritan and the first of the family to emigrate from England.
+His great-great-great-grandfather, William Hathorne, was a Puritan and the first of the family to emigrate from England.
 He settled in Dorchester, Massachusetts, before moving to Salem.
 There he became an important member of the Massachusetts Bay Colony and held many political positions, including magistrate and judge, becoming infamous for his harsh sentencing.
-William's son and the author's great-great-grandfather John Hathorne was one of the judges who oversaw the Salem witch trials.
-Hawthorne probably added the "w" to his surname in his early twenties, shortly after graduating from college, in an effort to dissociate himself from his notorious forebears.
+William's son, Hawthorne's great-great-grandfather John Hathorne, was one of the judges who oversaw the Salem witch trials.
+Hawthorne probably added the "w" to his surname in his early twenties, shortly after graduating from college, in an effort to disassociate himself from his notorious forebears.
 Hawthorne's father Nathaniel Hathorne Sr. was a sea captain who died in 1808 of yellow fever in Dutch Suriname; he had been a member of the East India Marine Society.
 After his death, his widow moved with young Nathaniel, his older sister Elizabeth, and their younger sister Louisa to live with relatives named the Mannings in Salem, where they lived for 10 years.
 Young Hawthorne was hit on the leg while playing "bat and ball" on November 10, 1813, and he became lame and bedridden for a year, though several physicians could find nothing wrong with him.

 In the summer of 1816, the family lived as boarders with farmers before moving to a home recently built specifically for them by Hawthorne's uncles Richard and Robert Manning in Raymond, Maine, near Sebago Lake.
 Years later, Hawthorne looked back at his time in Maine fondly: "Those were delightful days, for that part of the country was wild then, with only scattered clearings, and nine tenths of it primeval woods."
 In 1819, he was sent back to Salem for school and soon complained of homesickness and being too far from his mother and sisters.
 He distributed seven issues of The Spectator to his family in August and September 1820 for fun.
 The homemade newspaper was written by hand and included essays, poems, and news featuring the young author's adolescent humor.